pact-foundation/pact-jvm/pact-jvm-provider-junit/README.md

             // Prepare service before interaction that require "default" state
             // ...
             System.out.println("Now service in default state");
         }

+        @State("with-data") // Method will be run before testing interactions that require "with-data" state public void toStateWithData(Map data) {
+            // Prepare service before interaction that require "with-data" state.
+The provider state data will be passed
+            // in the data parameter
+            // ...
+            System.out.println("Now service in state using data " + data);
+        }

         @TestTarget // Annotation denotes Target that will be used for tests